cansat-icarus/capture-lib/README.md

 - **Run the unit tests** before committing.
 - If the tests fail, and you're doing it on purpose, you better have a good explanation!
 Having a valid reason, change the unit tests to what they should be.
 - Besides writing unit tests, make sure to **document** any new features and changes to normal behavior.
 - Short, informative commit messages are good.
 See [here](http://chris.beams.io/posts/git-commit/) why they matter and how to write good ones.
+[Commitizen][commitizen-url] can help you stick to our commit message style.

 ## License